Abubacer/BouqsPiks/README.md

 You can use the flower recommender to find recommendations based on your preferences gender, personality, occasion, and budget.

 ## Built With
-All the development and testing were run over an operating system Ubuntu 20.04 LTS using the programming language Python 3.8 The editors used were VIM 8.1, VSCode 1.6 Control version using Git 2.25 Style guidelines: pycodestyle (version 2.7.*) and PEP8.
+All the development and testing were run over an operating system Ubuntu 20.04 LTS using Bootstrap 5 and the programming language Python 3.8 The editors used were VIM 8.1, VSCode 1.6 Control version using Git 2.25 Style guidelines: pycodestyle (version 2.7.*) and PEP8.

 <br />
 <div align="left">